6/mousefu/README.md

-Handle mouse and touch events with ease.
+**mousefu** makes it easy to handle various mouse events and mouse coordinates